Your customers are the source of your revenue.

 While 12% expect a response within 15 minutes or less.

 Adding on, 90% of customers view an instant response as either crucial or very important when they need customer service assistance.
 Of these, 60% consider instant to mean within 10 minutes or faster.

 There's clearly a mis-match here.

-Do you know how long does it take for you to respond to your customers?
+Do you know how long it takes for you to respond to your customers?